Primordial Black Hole formation from overlapping cosmological fluctuations: Introduction

 There are several mechanisms that could have led to the production of PBHs (see \cite{Escriva:2022duf} for a detailed list), but the most considered one is from highly peaked density fluctuations in the post-inflationary early Universe \cite{Carr:1974nx}.
 If these fluctuations are sufficiently strong, the gravitational pull cannot be counteracted by the pressure force of the collapsing fluid and the expansion of the Universe, leading to the formation of black holes.
 This situation happens when the amplitude of the fluctuation is higher than a given threshold value.

 If the in-homogeneities are generated by inflation and collapse during the radiation epoch, the statistics of PBHs are exponentially sensitive to their threshold of formation \cite{Carr:1975qj}.
 Clearly, this necessitates precision because of the exponential dependence involved.
-Numerical simulations are then needed since the threshold for PBH formation is indeed not a universal value, it depends on the equation of state but also the specific details of the shape of the curvature fluctuations \cite{Shibata:1999zs,Niemeyer2,IHawke_2002,Musco:2004ak,2014JCAP...01..037N,refrencia-extra-jaume,escriva_solo,universal1,Escriva:2020tak,Musco:2018rwt,2021PhRvD.103f3538M,Escriva:2021pmf} (see \cite{2022Univ....8...66E} for a review).
-Although numerical simulations are needed to obtain the threshold with precision, some analytical estimates have been proposed \cite{Carr:1975qj,Harada:2013epa,universal1,Escriva:2020tak}, in particular some of them take into account the profile dependence and the equation of state \cite{universal1,Escriva:2020tak}.
+Numerical simulations are then needed since the threshold for PBH formation is indeed not a universal value, it depends on the equation of state but also the specific details of the shape of the curvature fluctuations and the scenario of formation considered \cite{Shibata:1999zs,Niemeyer2,IHawke_2002,Musco:2004ak,2014JCAP...01..037N,refrencia-extra-jaume,2018JCAP...08..041B,escriva_solo,universal1,Yoo:2020lmg,Escriva:2020tak,Kokubu:2018fxy,Musco:2018rwt,2021PhRvD.103f3538M,Escriva:2021pmf,Escriva:2022bwe,Franciolini:2022tfm,Harada:2022xjp,2022arXiv221115674E} (see \cite{2022Univ....8...66E} for a review).
+Although numerical simulations are needed to obtain the threshold with precision, some analytical estimates have been proposed \cite{Carr:1975qj,Harada:2013epa,universal1,Escriva:2020tak} \footnote{See also \cite{Papanikolaou:2022cvo,Papanikolaou:2023crz} based on \cite{Harada:2013epa} for a scenario with a time-dependent equation of state and in loop quantum cosmology respectively}, in particular some of them take into account the profile dependence and the equation of state \cite{universal1,Escriva:2020tak}, which have been accurately tested using the results from numerical simulations, in comparison with previous existing estimates.
 These analytical estimations were based on the use of the averaged critical compaction function, which was found to be a Universal value \cite{universal1} within a few percentages of deviation (being $2/5$ for the case of a radiation dominated Universe) for a perfect fluid with an equation of state given by $1/3 \leq w \leq 1$.
 In these estimations, the characteristic radius at which the compaction function $\mathcal C$ takes the maximal value plays a crucial role.
 The compaction function $\mathcal C$ is a function of the radial coordinate $r$ defined as the mass excess inside the sphere divided by the areal radius (see also \cite{Harada:2023ffo} for more details), and its usefulness was already noticed some time ago by Shibata \& Sasaki \cite{Shibata:1999zs} (confirmed later on with subsequent numerical studies \cite{refrencia-extra-jaume,Musco:2018rwt,universal1,Escriva:2020tak,2021PhRvD.103f3538M}).